-Best hybrid family cars 2020
+Best hybrid family cars 2021

 The best hybrid family cars on the market deliver low running costs and unbeatable practicality.
-Here are our top picks for 2020
+Here are our top picks for 2021...

 This means you can navigate stop-start traffic and tricky parking manoeuvres without using any fuel, but when travelling long distances, you don’t also have the drawback of carrying around a heavy, idle PHEV system that's no longer contributing to the car's performance.

 So what are the best hybrid family cars on the market at the moment?
-Here are our top picks, in no particular order:
+Here are our top picks for 2021...

 Lexus NX 300h

 The Lexus NX 300h is one of the more striking five-door SUVs to look at thanks to its bold, angular design.
 It’s powered by a 2.5-litre petrol engine assisted by an electric motor, helping to maximise fuel efficiency.

-The Corolla’s taut, well sorted chassis strikes a great balance between handling and comfort, while an array of bodystyles means there’s a car in the range for just about everyone.
-Relatively high prices, clunky infotainment and a less-than-perfect CVT gearbox are slight issues, but not enough to spoil what's a great recipe overall.
+The Corolla’s well sorted chassis strikes a great balance between handling and comfort, while an array of bodystyles means there’s a car in the range for just about everyone.
+Clunky infotainment and a less-than-perfect CVT gearbox are slight issues, but not enough to spoil what's a great recipe overall.
 Read our Toyota Corolla review here.